gabriela-framework/gabriela/docs/README.md

 ### 1.3.6 Function expressions

-Function expressions are a way to execute functions created as service with the dependency injection system.
+Function expressions are a way to execute functions created as s service with the dependency injection system.
 It's a little hard to explain it with words, so lets see an example.

 ````javascript